juditacs/juditacs.github.io/_posts/2015-11-26-wordcount.md

 It turns out the results are not what I expected, but by no means am I trying to tell which language is better than the other.
 I also do not claim that these are the best possible solutions.

-# Acknowledgements
+# Acknowledgments

-I thank the authors of all the other scripts, in alphabetical order: Patrik Braun (PHP), László Kundra (Javascript) and Dávid Nemeskey (Java and suggestions for C++).
+I thank the authors of all the other scripts, in alphabetical order: Patrik Braun (PHP), László Kundra (JavaScript) and Dávid Nemeskey (Java and suggestions for C++).
 I also thank Zoltán Czirkos, András Kornai and Gábor Borbély for useful suggestions.